ceguro/viapath/README.md

 The "Viapath" project is an application that uses Spring Boot to interact with an external recipe API, stores recipe data in a PostgreSQL database, and performs periodic updates on recipes to keep the database up to date.

+## Requirements

+Ensure you have the following prerequisites installed on your system:

+- Java 17
+- Gradle
+- Docker
+- Git

 # Sequence diagrams:

 ![Retrieve recipes](./images/retrieve_recipes.png)